motowilliams/vsts-cli/readme.md

   --states          filter by states such as new, active, resolved, closed or removed --tags            filter by any tag that assigned to work items --description     include description
-  --browse          browse specific work item in VSTS -? | -h | --help  Show help information
+  --my              only return open work items assigned to me --browse          browse specific work item in VSTS -? | -h | --help  Show help information